sinshu/meltysynth/README.md

 # MeltySynth

 MeltySynth is a SoundFont synthesizer written in C#.
-The purpose of this project is to provide a MIDI music playback functionality for any .NET applications without suffering from complicated dependencies.
+The purpose of this project is to provide a MIDI music playback functionality for any .NET applications without complicated dependencies.
 The codebase is lightweight and can be applied to any audio drivers which support streaming audio, such as [SFML.Net](https://github.com/SFML/SFML.Net), [Silk.NET](https://github.com/dotnet/Silk.NET), [OpenTK](https://github.com/opentk/opentk), and [NAudio](https://github.com/naudio/NAudio).

 The entire code is heavily inspired by the following projects: